Missouri’s Civil War Site: Glimpses into History

 In Cape Girardeau, visitors are welcome to tour the legendary Fort D, one of the historic sites in Cape Girardeau designed under the direction of future Grand Canyon explorer John Wesley Powell.
 Of the four forts built to protect the vital city of Cape Girardeau, only Fort D survived the constant attacks by Confederate forces.
 Be sure to check out the original cannons, each of which had the capability of firing a 32-pound cannonball.

 Battle of Pilot Knob State Historic Site is one of Missouri's most important Civil War sites.
-It claims its page in history as the site of the Battle of Pilot Knob.
 Following an incredibly intense two-day battle in 1864, Union troops prevailed over Confederate forces.
-Watch the story unfold in Fort Davidson's visitor center, where you can view a video and several exhibits.
+Watch the story unfold in the site's visitor center, where you can view a video and several exhibits.

-In 1861, a fierce fight took place at Wilson's Creek National Battlefield, near the town of Republic.
+In 1861, a fierce fight took place at Wilson's Creek National Battlefield, near the town of Republic (outside Springfield).
 Learn more about this major battle by viewing a film and visiting the museum full of history.
-Vacations here continue following the walking trails to various battle sites and historic buildings.
+Follow the walking trails to various battle sites and historic buildings.

 Civil War enthusiasts may be surprised to learn that St. Joseph, even though no battles were fought there, played a role in Civil War history.
-Vacations to St. Jo include nine, registered Freedom’s Frontier National Heritage Area sites, each having historical significance to the Civil War.
+Vacations to St. Jo include nin, registered Freedom’s Frontier National Heritage Area sites, each having historical significance to the Civil War.
 They feature exhibits that outline the struggles and successes of the St. Joseph area during the Civil War.
-Also in St. Jo, the National Military Heritage Museum, is dedicated to preserving the military heritage of the United States.